Ralim/IronOS/Documentation/Flashing.md

 ### Steps

-<div role="note" class="template-box" style="display: table; min-width: 16em; min-height: 1.6em; margin: .5em 0 1em; padding: .5em 1em; border: 1px solid #d33; color: black; background-color: #fee7e6;"><strong>Warning:</strong> Do not have a barrel jack PSU plugged in at the same time as a USB-C cable.
-Doing this will severely damage your computer, or Type-C PSU.</div>

-   1. ⚠️ Never have DC power plugged into Pinecil when you are updating firmware, only use a USB-C cable or you may destroy something.
+⚠️ 1.❗ Never have DC power plugged into Pinecil when you are updating firmware, only use a USB-C cable or you may destroy something.
     2. Download and extract the firmware package from Github [IronOS Releases](https://github.com/Ralim/IronOS/releases)
     3. Enter DFU mode: hold down the (-) button at the back of the iron (do not release it).
     4. Connect USB to PC, and USB-C to back of Pinecil, keep holding (-) button down.
     5. The screen will stay **black/off** to indicate the Pinecil is in DFU mode.
 This is normal.
     6. Once USB cable is connected at two ends, wait additional 10 seconds, then release the (-) button.
     7. Continue to the next section below for your specific OS to complete loading the `.dfu` file onto Pinecil.

 ### Linux and Mac